vEnhance/otis-web/CONTRIBUTING.md

 ### Style

-Your code should conform to the style of the rest of the OTIS.
+Your code should conform to the style of the rest of the OTIS, which follows Google's standards.

-The main irregular thing about this project is that it uses tabs for indentation.
-Sorry not sorry.
+- The codebase uses `yapf` for linting and formatting of Python files, to ensure the uniformity of style across the repository.

-The codebase uses the `yapf` for linting and formatting, to ensure the uniformity of style across the repository.
+- In addition, `djlint` is used to format the HTML templates.

-To preserve your sanity you may optionally configure your editor to automatically apply `yapf` after each save: if you're using a sufficiently sophisticated editor, you can probably configure it to do so.
+To preserve your sanity you may optionally configure your editor to automatically apply `yapf` and `djlint` after each save: if you're using a sufficiently sophisticated editor, you can probably configure it to do so.